Cookie04CZ/GlyphRepair/README.md

 * Meaning of each character (glyph) is manually defined (mapped) by user, which allows for 100% text fidelity.
 * GlyphRepair preserves original document data, only adds new text encoding tables to it.

 However, these advantages come at a price.
 The program is designed to work only with older PDF documents which use so-called [Type 1 fonts](https://en.wikipedia.org/wiki/PostScript_fonts#Type_1).
-And manual mapping of the characters can become a time-consuming task, even though GlyphRepair auto-suggests them.
+And manual mapping of the characters can become a time-consuming task, even though GlyphRepair has an automatic propmpter which streamlines the process.

  # Before you start